Add Water, Then Stir

-Most adobe construction today follows many of the same principles used since the 9th century B.C. -- that is, make mud bricks and leave them out to dry.
-Some brick-makers use variations: They use artificial heat rather than the sun to dry the bricks, or pour the adobe mixture into larger molds rather than making individual bricks.
+Adobe construction today follows many of the same principles used since the ninth century B.C.
+Some brick-makers use variations: They use artificial heat rather than the sun to dry the bricks, or they pour the adobe mixture into larger molds rather than making individual bricks.
 Others add cement, asphalt or other substances to make the bricks stronger.
-But bricks that have been dried by fire or that have additives don't have the same appearance and texture as those made in the traditional ways.
-If you don't want to do it yourself, you can buy ready-made bricks.
+But bricks that have been dried by fire or that have additives don't have the same appearance and texture as those made in the traditional way.

 Here's how adobe bricks are made: